dfherr/ged-solutions/README.md

 ### Solution03

 This branch offers a solution for Assignment 03 and can be used as a template for Assignment 04.

+## Solution04

+not ready yet. branched for later rebasing